-The existing structured cabling at some buildings is of an obsolete standard or does not comply with current structured cabling standards.
+The current level of service is now meeting or existing customer expectations, due to cabling upgrades.
+Where structured cabling at some buildings does not comply with current structured cabling standards, service levels may not meet customer expectations.

-Demand is a factor of the growth of Council's built assets (none currently planned) and increases in staff levels, which are documented in the Workforce Management Strategy 2022 to 2026.
+Demand is a factor of the growth of Council's built assets (none currently planned) and increases in staff levels, which are documented in the Workforce Management Strategy 2025 to 2029.